Mission: Accepted! U.S. College Admissions Insights

 But there is a catch: certain programs require additional materials in addition to the standard UC application.
 These supplemental materials can make or break your admission to competitive majors in the arts, business, and specialized dual-degree programs.

 Every year, qualified students miss out on admission because they didn't know about supplemental requirements until it was too late.
 They submitted their UC application, thought they were done, and never realized their major or program required a portfolio, audition, or additional essays with deadlines just weeks away.
+Here is everything you need to know so that this does not happen to you this year.

 The Standard UC Application